kevinrss01/BDD-test-gherkin-JS-cucumber-selenium/readme.md

 `git clone https://github.com/kevinrss01/BDD-test-gherkin-JS-cucumber-selenium`

 4. Open the project in VS Code or your preferred code editor.
-   Open the terminal and if you haven't installed cucumber.js yet, run the following command:
+   Open the VS code terminal and if you haven't installed cucumber.js yet, run the following command:

 `npm install -g cucumber`